-David Eyles: Why the Magna Carta still matters - the history (Part I of II)
+David Eyles: Why the Magna Carta still matters today (Part II of II)

 David Eyles is a Dorset livestock farmer.